Justin-Conner/ETL-Shell-Scripts/README.md

 ***********************************************************************************************************************************************************************
 data warehousing concepts and dimensional modeling techniques
 ***********************************************************************************************************************************************************************
-Data warehousing is a technique used to collect, store, and manage data from various sources in a centralized repository.
+'Data warehousing' is a technique used to collect, store, and manage data from various sources in a centralized repository.
 It involves the process of extracting data from various operational systems, transforming it into a consistent format, and loading it into a data warehouse.
 The data warehouse is designed to support the decision-making process of an organization by providing easy access to a large volume of structured data.

-Dimensional modeling is a technique used in data warehousing to organize data in a way that makes it easier to analyze and query.
+'Dimensional modelin'g is a technique used in data warehousing to organize data in a way that makes it easier to analyze and query.
 The main concept behind dimensional modeling is to organize data into facts and dimensions.
 Facts represent the numerical data that can be analyzed, and dimensions provide context to the facts.
 For example, a fact table might contain sales data, and the dimensions might include time, product, and location.

 The dimensional modeling technique involves creating a star schema or a snowflake schema.
-In a star schema, the fact table is at the center, and the dimension tables are connected to it.
+In a 'star schema', the fact table is at the center, and the dimension tables are connected to it.
 Each dimension table is connected to the fact table through a foreign key.
-In a snowflake schema, the dimension tables are normalized into multiple related tables, creating a more complex schema.
+In a 'snowflake schema', the dimension tables are normalized into multiple related tables, creating a more complex schema.

 Dimensional modeling provides a number of benefits, including: